rrgupta/sn-discoveries/README.md

 plots the sky locations of supernovae over time from 1885 to the present.
 A series of plots are generated, and then I use ImageMagick to compile them into a gif animation.

+This code is based in part on <a href="https://commons.wikimedia.org/wiki/File:Sn_discoveries.gif">
+code</a> written by Rollin Thomas.

 Python
 ------